Noise-Resilient Group Testing: Limitations and Constructions: Abstract

 \section{Abstract}

-We study combinatorial group testing schemes for learning $d$-sparse boolean vectors using highly unreliable disjunctive measurements.
+We study combinatorial group testing schemes for learning $d$-sparse Boolean vectors using highly unreliable disjunctive measurements.
 We consider an adversarial noise model that only limits the number of false observations, and show that any noise-resilient scheme in this model can only approximately reconstruct the sparse vector.
+On the positive side, we take this barrier to our advantage and show that approximate reconstruction (within a satisfactory degree of approximation) allows us to break the information theoretic lower bound of $\tilde{\Omega}(d^2 \log n)$ that is known for exact reconstruction of $d$-sparse vectors of length $n$ via non-adaptive measurements, by a multiplicative factor $\tilde{\Omega}(d)$.

-On the positive side, we give a general framework for construction of highly noise-resilient group testing schemes using randomness condensers.
-Simple randomized instantiations of this construction give non-adaptive measurement schemes, with $m=O(d \log n)$ measurements, that allow efficient reconstruction of $d$-sparse vectors up to $O(d)$ false positives even in the presence of $\delta m$ false positives and $\Omega(m/d)$ false negatives within the measurement outcomes, for \emph{any} constant $\delta < 1$.
-None of these parameters can be substantially improved without dramatically affecting the others.
-Furthermore, we obtain several explicit (and incomparable) constructions, in particular one matching the randomized trade-off but using $m = O(d^{1+o(1)} \log n)$ measurements.
+Specifically, we give simple randomized constructions of non-adaptive measurement schemes, with $m=O(d \log n)$ measurements, that allow efficient reconstruction of $d$-sparse vectors up to $O(d)$ false positives even in the presence of $\delta m$ false positives and $O(m/d)$ false negatives within the measurement outcomes, for \emph{any} constant $\delta < 1$.
+We show that, information theoretically, none of these parameters can be substantially improved without dramatically affecting the others.
+Furthermore, we obtain several explicit constructions, in particular one matching the randomized trade-off but using $m = O(d^{1+o(1)} \log n)$ measurements.
 We also obtain explicit constructions that allow fast reconstruction in time $\poly(m)$, which would be sublinear in $n$ for sufficiently sparse vectors.
+The main tool used in our construction is the list-decoding view of randomness condensers and extractors.

+An immediate consequence of our result is an adaptive scheme that runs in only two non-adaptive \emph{rounds} and exactly reconstructs any $d$-sparse vector using a total $O(d \log n)$ measurements, a task that would be impossible in one round and fairly easy in $O(\log(n/d))$ rounds.